Definition of Internal Audit

 Internal audit is a department of the management that oversees all the issues related to the processes of the business and reports to the management regarding the same on a continuous basis

 Example of Internal Audit

 Internal audit function of the company is as similar to the external audit function.
 It oversees the issues in financial reporting and other management-related challenges.
 But internal audit employees are appointed by the board of directors and these are used to manage and oversee multiple processes and functions of the internal audit.
 It helps in offering the risk management and other floor-related work of the company.

 The objectives are varied in number.
 Since the implementation of the Sarbanes-Oxley Act of 2002, the responsibility for the accuracy of the financial statements and other financial reporting related issues has relied upon the managers of the company and they would be legally liable for it.
 So, internal auditor plays a critical role in the organization.
 SOX also requires internal auditor to prepare all the documents related to the processes performed and procedures implemented by the company to ensure that the financial and accounting information is accurate and promotes accountability and helps in the prevention of fraud and error.
 A few examples could be the authorization of the documents, segregation of the duties, well written and documented processes and procedures, and tracing out any shortcomings in the processes of the company.

 Internal Audit Process

-The internal audit process includes the identification of the department, and to avail the understanding the current process related to the department.
-It also includes checking the fieldwork testing, following up with the departmental staff, finding out issues in the processes, conversing with the management staff related to respective issues, creating the official report related to an internal audit, reviewing the audit report, and communicating the same to the management, etc. It also includes following up with the management and board of directors as required to ensure that whatever recommendation have been assigned and put forwarded have been implemented or not.
+The process includes the identification of the department, and to avail the understanding of the current process related to the department.
+It also includes checking the fieldwork testing, following up with the departmental staff, finding out issues in the processes, conversing with the management staff related to respective issues, creating the official report related to an internal audit, reviewing the audit report, and communicating the same to the management, etc. It also includes following up with the management and board of directors as required to ensure that whatever recommendations have been assigned and put forwarded have been implemented or not.

 Types of Internal Audit